-First built during the 14th century, Gratot Castle underwent many transformations until the 18th century.
+The Château de Gratot is a ruined medieval castle in the commune of Gratot in Normandy, France.
+First built during the 14th century, Château de Gratot underwent many transformations until the 18th century.
 Consequently, the structure is built in a number of styles the most recent addition being a pavilion built in the 18th century.

-The castle was neglected in the 19th century, and was used as a fodder warehouse for local farmers.
-It was definitively abandoned at the start of the 20th century.
-It is now classed as a Monument Historique by the French Ministry of Culture.
-It is now a visitor site and open to the public.
+The castle was neglected throughout the 19th century; used as a fodder warehouse for local farmers and the subject of romantic paintings.
+Gratot was definitively abandoned at the start of the 20th century.
+However, in 1968, a workforce of volunteers undertook the restoration and rejuvenation of Château de Gratot.

 Open from 10am to 7pm daily, this fairytale castle is available to explore with a small entrance fee of 4€, allowing you to step back through the centuries.
 Follow the historical route around the castle called ‘Eight centuries of life’, detailing the story of Château de Gratot and the different steps of its restoration.